nagypeter/weblogic-on-oke-workshop/tutorials/setup.oke.md

 Each subnet in a VCN exists in a single availability domain and consists of a contiguous range of IP addresses that do not overlap with other subnets in the cloud network.
 Example: 172.16.1.0/24.
 The first two IP addresses and the last in the subnet's CIDR are reserved by the Networking service.
 You can't change the size of the subnet after creation, so it's important to think about the size of subnets you need before creating them.
 Also, the subnet acts as a unit of configuration: all instances in a given subnet use the same route table, security lists, and DHCP options.

-In this scenario 5 subnets are required.
+In this scenario 3 subnets are required.

-- 3 subnets will be used to deploy (3) worker nodes.
-Each one should of those subnets should be in a different(!)
-Availability Domain.
+- 1 subnet will be used to deploy 1 worker node.
 - 2 subnets will be used for hosting load balancers.
 Each of those should be in a different(!) availability domain.

 First create for the loadbalancers.